peteroupc/html3dutil/tutorials/camera.md

 A _projection transform_ (usually in the form of a _projection matrix_) transforms coordinates in eye space to _clip space_.

-Two commonly used projections in 3D graphics are the perspective projection and orthographic projection, described below.
+Two commonly used projections in 3D graphics are the perspective projection and orthographic projection, described later.
 (Other kinds of projections, such as oblique projections, isometric projections, and nonlinear projection functions, are not treated here.)

 <a id=Perspective_Projection></a>